Book banning in the United States (2021–present): Texas House Bill 3979

-Texas passed House Bill 3979 in July 2021.
+The Texas Legislature passed House Bill 3979 in July 2021.
 Known as Texas's "critical race theory law", after an academic field which became a common objection for conservatives, it restricts the manner and extent to which students may learn about or discuss race, racism, sex, or sexism, or the role of those concepts in American culture and history.
 The law, and confusion over how to enforce it, led to many book challenges.

 In October 2021, Texas Representative Matt Krause distributed a list to Texas school superintendents containing 850 books having to do with race, sexuality, and history which might "make students feel discomfort".
 Most of the books' authors are women, people of color, or LGBTQ.
 Krause wanted to know which school districts had the books and how much was spent on them.
 The list included a wide range of fiction and non-fiction bestsellers and award-winners like The Confessions of Nat Turner by William Styron, Between the World and Me by Ta-Nehisi Coates, and Hood Feminism: Notes from the Women that a Movement Forgot by Mikki Kendall.
 Authors on the list reacted with a mix of outrage and pride.
 The president of the Texas State Teachers Association called it a "witch hunt" and a "disturbing and political overreach into the classroom" which raises legal concerns.
 While Krause did not make his motivations or intentions clear, the Texas Tribune speculated it may have to do with House Bill 3979.

 The Katy Independent School District removed New Kid by Jerry Craft in October 2021 and canceled an event with the author.
 The graphic novel, which won the 2020 Kirkus Prize, Newbury Medal, and Coretta Scot King Award, is about a 12-year-old black boy who experiences culture shock when he enrolls at a private school.
 The district reacted to a petition which said the book promoted critical race theory, Marxism, and "reverse racism".
 The person who began the petition, who also sued the school district over a mask mandate, said she heard Craft talking about "microaggressions" in interviews, which she said indicated an ideology related to critical race theory.
-According to Craft, he was not even aware of critical race theory when he wrote it.
+According to Craft, he was not even aware of critical race theory when he wrote the book.
 After receiving national attention, a review committee decided to reinstate the book and reschedule Craft's event.

 In November 2021, Governor Greg Abbott publicized his investigation into pornography and obscenity accessible to kids in school libraries.

 Following the investigations by Krause and Abbott, a San Antonio district removed more than 400 books in December 2021.